mekomsolutions/appliance-deployment/README.md

 ### Dependencies

-- yq
+- yq (Attention: there are 2 `yq`.
+Use the Pip3 one: https://kislyuk.github.io/yq/)
-- skopeo
+- Skopeo
-- helm
+- Helm
 - openssl